La Reina (in development)

 Piano/Vocal Workshop & Concert: June 2013

-Orchestral Workshop & Concert: January 2016 Public concerts part of the InsightALT series
+Orchestral Workshop & Concert: January 2016 Presented in partnership with the PROTOTYPE Festival

 “More than 111,000 people have died in Mexico during the last eight years as a result of the violence fueled by the war against drugs.
 Conservative estimates suggest that more than 23,000 people have disappeared in Mexico in the last two years.
 Most of these murders and abductions go unreported and are rarely prosecuted.
 In this era of constant surveillance, GPS systems, satellite imaging, camera-phones and obsessive documentation of daily life, how can a person vanish without a trace?
 Organized crime operates with impunity and often in conjunction with local, state, and the federal governments.
 This is a humanitarian crisis that the world refuses to acknowledge.
 This is a war that has no ideology, no opposing armies, no nationalistic fervor, only human tragedy and desolation.